HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 ### Generic grid operations

-Like most grids in Hyperview, you can {ref}`export Advanced Search results<Extracting-data-doc>` as a spreadsheet.
+Like most grids in Hyperview, you can {ref}`export Advanced Search results<extracting-data-doc>` as a spreadsheet.
 This can be incredibly useful when you are producing reports or asset inventory records.

-You can also {ref}`perform bulk actions<Bulk-actions-doc>` against Advanced Search results.
+You can also {ref}`perform bulk actions<bulk-actions-doc>` against Advanced Search results.
 For example, you can bulk delete one or more assets matching your query.

 ```{image} /user-guide/search/media/as_bulk.png
 :class: border-black